 Capitalize the first word of each bulleted item.

 Most bulleted lists are not full sentences and do not require periods.
-If one item has more than one sentence and requires a period, all items in the bulleted list get a period at the end (for consistency).
+If one item has more than one sentence and requires a period, all items in the bulleted list get a period at the end.

 Numbered lists always get a period at the end of the sentence.